Daniel-KM/Omeka-S-module-IiifServer/README.md

 config of the module :
 - disable the advanced option "Use the identifiers from Clean Url";
 - set the "Prefix to use for identifier".

+### Local access to iiif source

+The iiif authentication api is not yet integrated.
+Anyway, to access iiif resources when authenticated, the [fix #omeka/omeka-s/1714] can be patched or the module [Guest] can be used.

 Notes